 Jesus did not go to paradise on the same day he died.
 In fact, after he rose on the third day, Acts 1:1-3 spoke of “... all that Jesus began both to do and teach until the day in which he was taken up ... being seen of them forty days ...”

-Many Bible students use several translations to get the full flavor of the inspired scriptures.
+Many students of the Bible use several translations to get the full flavor of the inspired scriptures.
 Some Bible translations even explain why specific texts are translated a certain way.
 These different versions may help us reason on puzzling scriptures.
 Then too, others have accepted Bible studies to increase in accurate knowledge.
 Ask around.
+There is so much to learn.

 Either way, whether we’re reading or conversing, what we say and how we say it can make the difference in clear communication or being lost in translation.